windicss/postcss-windicss/README.md

 [![NPM version](https://img.shields.io/npm/v/postcss-windicss?color=a1b858&label=)](https://www.npmjs.com/package/postcss-windicss)

-> 🧪 Expiremental.
+> 🧪 Experimental.

 > ⚠️ Using this package is **discouraged** as there are some limitations of PostCSS's API.
-Use our [first-class integrations](https://next.windicss.org/guide/installation.html) for each dedicated framework/build tool to get the best develop experience and performance.
+Use our [first-class integrations](https://next.windicss.org/guide/installation.html) for each dedicated framework/build tool to get the best developer experience and performance.
 This plugin should be your last option to use Windi CSS.

 ## Installation